 Considerations for a long term investment strategy

-If you want to hold some coins for the long term as you expect them to increase in value, the best thing to do is choose an exchange and buy them straight away.
+If you want to hold some coins for the long term as you expect them to increase in value, the best thing to do is choose an exchange and get some straight away.
 You can then think about getting a wallet to store your new coins in.

 Considerations for a short term trading strategy